qzed/pbpctrl/README.md

 # `pbpctrl`

 Control Google Pixel Buds Pro from the Linux command line.
+Might or might not work on other Pixel Buds devices.

 Allows reading of battery, hardware, software, and runtime information as well as reading and changing settings (ANC state, equalizer, ...).